-Battle Tapes Recording and Jeremy Ferguson have gotten many notices in papers and magazines around the world, including London’s prestigious The Observer, The Nashville Scene, Forbes, Southeast Performer, and Nashville’s own Nashville Lifestyles, who gave Battle Tapes Recording its “Where To Make A Record Right Now” mention in its 2008 “Hot List” issue.
-Keep in mind that there are nearly 500 studios in East Nashville alone.
-(Or So I’ve been told)
+Battle Tapes Recording and Jeremy Ferguson have gotten many notices in papers and magazines around the world, including London’s prestigious The Observer, The Guardian,Tape Op, The Nashville Scene, Forbes, Rolling Stone, Southeast Performer, and Nashville’s own Nashville Lifestyles, who gave Battle Tapes Recording a “Where To Make A Record Right Now” mention.

-Battle Tapes Recording also offers comfortable client lodging, as well as a large screen HD tv with hundreds of channels, wireless high-speed internet, an extensive blu-ray, dvd, vinyl, and book library, a large collection of Mojo magazine for the rock history inclined, private lounge, nintendo wii, two vintage pinball machines, full kitchen with gas stove, outdoor grills, and a comfortable and relaxed vibe.
+Battle Tapes Recording also offers comfortable client lodging, as well as a large screen HD tv with hundreds of channels, wireless high-speed internet, an extensive blu-ray, dvd, vinyl, and book library, a large collection of Mojo magazine for the rock history inclined, private lounge, nintendo wii, two vintage pinball machines, full kitchen with gas stove, outdoor grill, and a comfortable and relaxed vibe.